Wells Fargo Center (Portland, Oregon): Details

 Wells Fargo Center contains the regional headquarters of Wells Fargo Bank.
 The tower is located in Downtown Portland, in the block bounded by Southwest Fourth and Fifth Avenues between Southwest Columbia and Jefferson Streets.
 A skyway connects the tower to the adjacent five-story Data Processing Building, which is also part of the Wells Fargo Center.
 The 40-story building is the tallest building in Oregon, and the third largest office building with 577339 ft2.
 The main bank lobby is home to an authentic 1870 stagecoach from Wells Fargo's past.

 Architectural details include extensive use of marble.
 There is a total of 60000 sqft of white Italian marble, 3/4 in thick.
 The exterior of the building has columns of bronze-tinted glass, white Italian marble, and anodized aluminum running the entire height of the building.

 Reception

 The design of the building has been criticized for a variety of architectural issues.
 Ivan Doig, writing about Portland for The New York Times in 1976, stated the building was "huge and sleek and featureless".

 Museum

-A branch of the Wells Fargo History Museum is located in the building's lobby.
-The museum's exhibits include an 1854 stagecoach, telegraph and mining equipment, and displays about the company's use of steamboats along the Columbia and Willamette Rivers.
+A branch of the Wells Fargo History Museum used to be located in the building's lobby.
+The museum's exhibits included an 1854 stagecoach, telegraph and mining equipment, and displays about the company's use of steamboats along the Columbia and Willamette Rivers.